iotaledger/tips/text/0032-dust-protection/0032-dust-protection.md

 The rationale for creating a special `SigLockedDustAllowanceOutput` rather than rely on the default `SigLockedSingleOutputs` is to prevent attackers from polluting arbitrary addresses that happen to hold a large amount of funds with dust.

+We limit the number of dust outputs to 126 so:
+1. To incentivize users to sweep so they could collect more dust on the address.
+2. With 127 outputs a single message can sweep all the outputs and the `dustAllowanceDeposit`.
+3. A high number of outputs may have adverse affects on I/O performance.

 One may note that an attacker can deposit a dust allowance on 3rd party address outside his control and pollute that address with dust.
 From a security perspective this is better than an attacker depositing a dust allowance on addresses under his control.